Areas of Focus

 An endowed gift leaves a lasting legacy in the donor’s name and provides CHHS with permanent annual funding generated from the earnings of the principal gift.
 The earnings are used by the discretion of the Center director/s to meet the pressing needs of CHHS.

-Donors to the general CHHS endowment are recognized on the CHHS website as "Lifelong Friends of the Center".
+Donors who gift $1,000 or more to the general CHHS endowment are recognized on the CHHS website as "Lifetime Friends of the Center".

 Unlike endowments, gifts received for current operating funds are available for immediate use and are fully expendable.
 Unrestricted gifts are used by the discretion of the Center director/s to meet the pressing needs of CHHS, including faculty support, student support, and program support.

 Premiere, Gold, and Silver sponsorship levels are offered to support CHHS’ annual Health and Humanitarian Logistics Conference.
-To learn more, view the HHL2019 Sponsorship Opportunities flyer (PDF 90KB).
+To learn more, please use our contact form.

 Endowed chairs attract, support, and retain top faculty to provide senior leadership.
 Support of a faculty chair in health & humanitarian systems greatly impacts the faculty, students, and research within CHHS.